Part 2: The Path of the Advanced Practitioner

 (Kubera) is the god of wealth, the richest being in the realm.
 Even if you attain riches equal to his, accompanied by fame and the reverence of others, the instruction is clear: see that it has no essence.
 Worldly fortune is without substance -- it can vanish overnight, it provides no lasting satisfaction, and it cannot follow you beyond death.

 The particular danger of wealth and fame is conceit -- the subtle inflation of the ego that comes from being praised, admired, and deferred to.
 You begin to believe your own narrative: "I am special.
 I am successful.
 I deserve this."
 The self solidifies, the heart contracts, and the aspiration gradually evaporates in the warm bath of self-satisfaction.
+You have seen this happen to people.
+Perhaps you have felt it happening to yourself -- the way a streak of good fortune quietly hardens into entitlement.

 The instruction is not to renounce wealth and fame if they arise, but to see through them.
 Use resources for the benefit of others.
 Accept praise without believing it defines you.
 Enjoy good fortune without clinging to it.
 As the verse says, be unconceited -- which is itself a deep practice, because conceit is one of the most difficult afflictions to detect in oneself.
+It is the silent gas that fills the room while you congratulate yourself on your humility.

 Verse 20: Subduing Anger